 Note 3: Detailed guidance on observing practices of GAW observing systems and instruments is given in the Guide to Meteorological Instruments and Methods of Observation (WMO-No. 8).

-2.4.1.6 Members should address the requirements for uncertainty, timeliness, temporal resolution, spatial resolution, and coverage which result from the RRR process specified in section 2.2.4 of this Manual and in accordance with the details provided by other sections of this Manual as appropriate.
+2.4.1.6 Members should address the requirements for uncertainty, timeliness, temporal resolution, spatial resolution, and coverage which result from the RRR process specified in section 2.2.4 and in accordance with the details provided by other sections as appropriate.

-2.4.1.7 Members shall publish a handbook of national safety practices and procedures for operation of the observing systems that stresses precautions and practices specific to the conditions in the country concerned and satisfies country specific requirements regarding legal, health and safety codes.
+2.4.1.7 Members shall ensure that proper safety procedures are specified, documented and utilized in all its operations.

 Note: Safety practices and procedures are those that are concerned with assuring the welfare of staff while promoting overall efficiency and effectiveness of the NMHS and responding to national laws, regulations and requirements for occupational health and safety.